-Most recently, on 29th April 2019, we joined MPs, representatives of charities supporting patients affected by rare conditions, representatives from pharmaceutical companies and others for the launch of MAP Biopharma’s report ‘Access to Orphan Medicines: A Case for Change’.
+In April 2019, SMA UK joined MPs, representatives of charities supporting patients affected by rare conditions, representatives from pharmaceutical companies and others for the launch of MAP Biopharma’s report ‘Access to Orphan Medicines: A Case for Change’.
 Cat Woodhead, CEO of MDUK, gave a powerful summary of the impact of the current system when she spoke about what has been happening with nusinersen and the ‘cruelty’ of this for families.
 All agreed that patient and clinical input into the current NICE methods review of the HST and STA systems is essential, and that change is needed as a matter of urgency.
-Dr. Jayne Spink, CEO of Genetic Alliance UK, spoke about their current work on ‘Resetting the Model’ as a way for rare condition patient groups to express their views (see also below).
+Biopharma continue to work with industry and patient groups (including SMA UK) on this.

-We are also supporting MDUK’s efforts to highlight nusinersen in national media as a strong example of what is wrong with the system.
+We supported MDUK’s efforts to highlight nusinersen in national media as a strong example of what is wrong with the system.
 See their Fasttrack campaign.